 She also uses Eye Movement Desensitization and Reprocessing Therapy (EMDR) to help you heal from trauma, manage anxiety, and internalize more adaptive views.
 It takes courage to reach out for support.
 Amy creates a calm and welcoming space to help you make the changes you desire for your life.
 With genuineness, compassion, empathy, guidance, and humor she will support you through a process of acceptance, healing, and growth.
 She enjoys working with clients from diverse backgrounds and seeks to create safe spaces for all clients.
 Amy has 15 years of experience working with individuals, couples, families, and communities as a social worker in the Philadelphia area.

 Her primary experience prior to coming to Council for Relationships has included supporting survivors of intimate partner violence, developing health and social supports in immigrant and refugee communities, leading teams in non-profit organizations, and supervising beginner social workers.
-At Council for Relationships she has served in numerous roles including Staff Therapist, Community Partnerships Initiative Clinical Specialist, Grant Writer, Extern Supervisor, Racial Equity Working Group Convener.
+At Council for Relationships she has served in numerous roles including Staff Therapist, Associate Director of Clinical Services, Community Partnerships Initiative Clinical Specialist, Grant Writer, Extern Supervisor, and Racial Equity Working Group Convener.

-Ms. Jones encourages people considering therapy to reach out to discuss fees if there are any questions about this range.
+Amy encourages people considering therapy to reach out to discuss fees if there are any questions about this range.
 More information about fees can be found here.